davidmegginson/diterator/README.md

 -- | -- | --
 activity | The parent activity. | [Activity](#activity-object)
-type | A code for the planned disbursement type (defaults to "1"). | A value from the IATI [Budget Type codelist](https://iatistandard.org/en/iati-standard/203/codelists/budgettype/) start\_date | The start date for the budget line. | A date in ISO 8601 format. end\_date | The end date for the budget line. | A date in ISO 8601 format. currency | The currency of the budget line (defaults to activity/@default-currency if not supplied) | An ISO 4217 currency code. value\_date | The reference date for currency conversion. | A date in ISO 8601 format. value | The value of the budget line in the specified currency. | float provider\_org | The source of the funds in the planned disbursement. | [Organisation](#organisation-object) receiver\_org | The destination of the funds in the planned disbursement. | [Organisation](#organisation-object)
+type | A code for the planned disbursement type (defaults to "1"). | A value from the IATI [Budget Type codelist](https://iatistandard.org/en/iati-standard/203/codelists/budgettype/) start\_date | The start date for the planned disbursement. | A date in ISO 8601 format. end\_date | The end date for the planned disbursement. | A date in ISO 8601 format. currency | The currency of the planned disbursement (defaults to activity/@default-currency if not supplied) | An ISO 4217 currency code. value\_date | The reference date for currency conversion. | A date in ISO 8601 format. value | The value of the planned disbursement in the specified currency. | float provider\_org | The source of the funds in the planned disbursement. | [Organisation](#organisation-object) receiver\_org | The destination of the funds in the planned disbursement. | [Organisation](#organisation-object)